MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

 ## Links from one article to another

-To create an inline link from a Docs technical article to another Docs technical article within the same *docset*, which is the set of files in a repo that are published to the same root URL, use the following link syntax:
+To create an inline link from a Docs technical article to another Docs technical article within the same *docset*, use the following link syntax:

 - An article links to another article in the same directory: